influxdata/docs-v2/content/v2.0/query-data/flux/increase.md

 list_title: Increase
 description: >
-  Use the [`increase()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/increase/) to calculate the increase in values since the beginning of the series or table.
+  Use the [`increase()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/increase/) to track increases across multiple columns in a table.
-  This function is especially useful when tracking changes in counter values which wrap over time or periodically reset.
+  This function is especially useful when tracking changes in counter values that wrap over time or periodically reset.
 weight: 210
 menu: